-The last stop on my month-long trip to Italy was Bologna, capital of the Emilia-Romagna region, where I stayed with friends and went on one of the best day trips of my life.
+The last stop on my month-long trip to Italy was Bologna, the capital of the Emilia-Romagna region.
+I stayed with friends and went on one a food and Ferrari tour, one of the best day trips of my life.

-The food and Ferrari tour available through Viator combines tours of regional food producers with a trip to the Ferrari Museum in Maranello and the chance to drive one of these Italian supercars (for an additional fee).
+The food and Ferrari tour available through Viator combines visits to regional food producers with a trip to the Ferrari Museum in Maranello and the chance to drive one of these Italian supercars (for an additional fee).

 Throw in an informative guide, a comfortable minivan, and a multi-course lunch, and you've got the recipe for an incredible day.

 On the morning of my tour, I walked from my friend's apartment to the Apple store in central Bologna and awaited the minivan.

 I was picked up at 7:45 am, and once we'd collected everyone else from their hotels, we drove northwest toward our first stop.

 Parmigiano Reggiano Factory